-- > The root administrator is logged in.
-Domain admins and users can not perform manual live migration of VMs. - " The VM is running.
-Stopped VMs can not be live migrated. - " The destination host must be in the same cluster as the original host. - The VM must not be using local disk storage. - The destination host must have enough available capacity.
-If not, the VM will remain in the "migrating" state until memory becomes available.
+- ▶ The root administrator is logged in.
+Domain admins and users can not perform manual live migration of VMs. - The VM is running.
+Stopped VMs can not be live migrated. - The destination host must have enough available capacity.
+If not, the VM will remain in the "migrating" state until memory becomes available. - (KVM) The VM must not be using local disk storage.
+(On XenServer and VMware, VM live migration with local disk is enabled by CloudStack support for XenMotion and vMotion.) - (KVM) The destination host must be in the same cluster as the original host.
+(On XenServer and VMware, VM live migration from one cluster to another is enabled by CloudStack support for XenMotion and vMotion.)